Nats walked off again, this time by Cards' DeJong

 DeJong took Koda Glover (0-1) deep leading off the ninth on a 3-1 pitch.
-A night earlier, Ryan Madson allowed a game-ending ninth-inning grand slam to the Chicago Cubs' David Bote to end a 4-3 defeat.
+A night earlier, Ryan Madson allowed a game-ending ninth-inning grand slam to the Chicago Cubs' David Bote in a 4-3 defeat.

-Matt Carpenter kicked off a wild ending with a three-run go-ahead homer during a four-run eighth inning for St. Louis.
-It was Carpenter's 17th homer during a 31-game on-base streak.

-Washington tied it at 6 in the top of the ninth on RBI singles by Daniel Murphy and Matt Wieters off closer Bud Norris.
-Dakota Hudson (3-0) relieved Norris and stranded two baserunners by retiring Wilmer Difo and Adam Eaton.
+"I don't sleep most nights, I like to watch replays of the game," Martinez said.
+"And last night was no different."

 Washington's bullpen has blown saves in three of its past four games.
 All-Star closer Sean Doolittle has been on the disabled list since early July, and top setup man Kelvin Herrera went to the DL with right rotator cuff impingement last week.

+Matt Carpenter and Jedd Gyorko homered in the eighth inning to put St. Louis up 6-4.
+Gyorko started the rally with a leadoff drive, and Carpenter followed with a three-run homer off Sammy Solis.

+The Nationals tied it at 6 in the top of the ninth on RBI singles by Daniel Murphy and Matt Wieters off closer Bud Norris.
+Dakota Hudson (3-0) relieved Norris and stranded two baserunners by retiring Wilmer Difo and Adam Eaton.

-Juan Soto and Bryce Harper homered for Washington, which has lost five of seven.
+Juan Soto and Bryce Harper homered for the Nationals, who have lost five of seven.

+Gyorko sparked St. Louis' big eighth inning with his homer off Justin Miller.
+Kolten Wong and Patrick Wisdom then singled to set up Carpenter's 33rd homer.
+Carpenter has homered in seven of his past 10 games.
+He extended his major-league leading on-base streak to 31 games with a first-inning bunt single.
+He has 17 homers during that string.

 Harper won a 10-pitch battle with starter Miles Mikolas by drilling his 29th homer leading off the fourth to lead 2-1.